Show All Answers

 Occasionally meetings are held at a different location; in that event, location and directions will be published in advance of the meeting.

 Meetings typically begin around 9 a.m. and end around noon.

-South Coast’s Sensor Performance Evaluation Center (AQ-SPEC) reviews turnkey products and the World Air Quality Index project reviews raw sensors if you’re looking for a DIY solution.
-AQ-SPEC operates an evaluation program where they compare air sensors to regulatory monitors both in a laboratory test chamber and in the field on a long term basis.
-This is the most comprehensive air sensor testing program that we know of and how we select sensors for our own evaluation.
+The South Coast Air Quality Management District in California thoroughly evaluates air sensors available for purchase through their Sensor Performance Evaluation Center (AQ-SPEC).
+AQ-SPEC compares air sensors to regulatory monitors both in a laboratory test chamber and in the field on a long term basis.
+This is the most comprehensive air sensor testing program that we know of and we use it to select sensors for our own evaluation.